wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 published: true
 ---

-I'm a sucker for catchy mottoes: "_Work Hard, Play Hard_", "_Go Big or Go Home_", "_YOLO_".
+I'm a sucker for catchy mottoes: _"Work Hard, Play Hard"_, _"Go Big or Go Home"_, _"YOLO"_.
 If you're going to have a guiding life principle, why not let it roll off the tongue?

-Along the same lines, I've begun to live by a mantra of my own: "_Path of Least Regret_".
+Along the same lines, I've begun to live by a mantra of my own: _"Path of Least Regret"_.
 I know, it doesn't quite have the same ring to it, but what it means is this: when you're at a crossroad debating which choice to make, choose the one future-you will regret the least, even if it goes bad.
 The one that would result in fewer "what if"s and "if only"s.
 Where when you look back, you'll